Tivix/react-native-video/README.md

 Payload: none

-Platforms: Android ExoPlayer, Android MediaPlayer, iOS
+Platforms: Android ExoPlayer, iOS

 #### onFullscreenPlayerDidPresent
 Callback function that is called when the player has entered fullscreen mode.

 Payload: none

-Platforms: Android ExoPlayer, Android MediaPlayer, iOS
+Platforms: Android ExoPlayer, iOS

 #### onFullscreenPlayerWillDismiss
 Callback function that is called when the player is about to exit fullscreen mode.

 Payload: none

-Platforms: Android ExoPlayer, Android MediaPlayer, iOS
+Platforms: Android ExoPlayer, iOS

 #### onFullscreenPlayerDidDismiss
 Callback function that is called when the player has exited fullscreen mode.

 Payload: none

-Platforms: Android ExoPlayer, Android MediaPlayer, iOS
+Platforms: Android ExoPlayer, iOS

 #### onLoad
 Callback function that is called when the media is loaded and ready to play.